Nigerian politician found guilty in UK organ harvesting plot

 “The convicted defendants showed utter disregard for the victim’s welfare, health and well-being and used their considerable influence to a high degree of control throughout, with the victim having limited understanding of what was really going on here,” she said in a statement.

-The defendants were remanded into custody and their sentencing was scheduled for May 5.
+The defendants were ordered to remain in custody, and their sentencing was scheduled for May 5.